SitwalaM/nlp-topic-modelling/README.md

 Topic modelling is recognizing the words from the topics present in the document or the corpus of data.
 This is useful because extracting the words from a document takes more time and is much more complex than extracting them from topics present in the document.
 For example, there are 1000 documents and 500 words in each document.
 So to process this it requires 500x1000 = 500000 threads.
 So when you divide the document containing certain topics then if there are 5 topics present in it, the processing is just 5x500 words = 2500 threads.
 This is simplier than processing the entire document and this is how topic modelling works.

-IntTopic modelling, topics that best describes a set of documents are identified.
+In Topic modelling, topics that best describes a set of documents are identified.
 These topics will only emerge during the topic modelling process (therefore called latent).
 And one popular topic modelling technique is known as Latent Dirichlet Allocation (LDA).
 It is an unsupervised approach of recognizing or extracting the patterns of word clusters and frequencies of words in the document by detecting the patterns like clustering algorithms which divides the data into different parts.

 The text preprocessing phase in NLP involves removing stopwords, punctuation marks and other unnecessary symbols, stemming, lemmatization and encoding them to ML language using Countvectorizer or Tfidf vectorizer to make text processing easier.

 ## Dataset Used

-We would use Machine Learning to explore which topics our followers on twitter are engaging with the most.
+We used Machine Learning to explore which topics our followers on twitter are engaging with the most.
 Next step is to actually get the data from a Twitter api using Tweepy (http://docs.tweepy.org/en/latest/) and other tools to pull data and refine data to get to the data we need.
 We set our region to South Africa to enbale us track the change in activities on topics such as unrest and riots.

 ## Preprocessing

-After pulling and refining the data from the Twitter api and importing the required packages, we the converted it into a data frame and cleaned the data using a regex function to remove emojis, hashtags, extra spaces, punctuations, usernames, urls, and other unecessary signs and symbols so we can tokenize it for the next steps.
+After pulling and refining the data from the Twitter api and importing the required packages, we then converted it into a data frame and cleaned the data using a regex function to remove emojis, hashtags, extra spaces, punctuations, usernames, urls, and other unecessary signs and symbols so we can tokenize it for the next steps.

 ### Word Cloud